 Replacing a bathtub with a shower is at the top of many homeowners' remodeling lists.
 And for good reason.
 A shower can take up less space and a bathroom remodel can yield a significant return on the investment at resale.
-The age-in-place movement, which stresses the dignity of remaining at home rather than moving to an assisted living facility, places importance on removing barriers to living.
+The age-in-place movement, which stresses remaining at home rather than moving to an assisted living facility, places importance on removing barriers to living.
 At 15 inches minimum, many bathtub aprons (except for walk-in models) can be too high to comfortably scale for many people.

 While this is a complex task that can take from three days to a week to complete, a tub-to-shower conversion is one that pays itself off after the dust has settled.

 What's Involved With Replacing a Tub With a Shower?

 Replacing a bathtub with a shower can go in either of two directions: augmenting with a showerhead or complete replacement.

 Augmentation applies to bathtubs that have only a lower tub faucet and controls but no upper showerhead.
 The tub is not replaced by a shower pan.
 The bathtub remains in place and three walls of the bathtub surround are undisturbed.